mlh758/redis_stream_logger/README.md

 * stream_name: Stream to publish messages to
 * max_len: Maximum size of stream.
 Ideally you will have a log consumer set up that calls xtrim after persisting your logs somewhere.
   If that's more than you need, and just want a simple way to cap the log size set max_len to some sufficiently large number to keep your logs around long enough to be useful.
+* log_set_key: Loggers will store the name of their stream into this key for discoverability

 ## Path to 1.0